micahwoods/atcweb3/content/post/wonders-of-traffic-on-turfgrass/index.md

 projects: []
 ---

-I like to walk around with an eye on the grasses that are growing, no matter where I am.
-I've noticed that traffic---the right amount of traffic---can transform some grasses into an amazing type of surface.
-I've seen this with *Cynodon* in China, with *Festuca* in Iceland, and I'm sure in other places as well, but those are a couple that come to mind.
+I've noticed that traffic---just enough traffic---can transform some grasses into an amazing type of surface.
+I've seen this with *Cynodon* in China, with *Festuca* in Iceland, and in other places as well, but those are a couple that come to mind.

 However, nothing I've seen compares with the way *Zoysia* is changed by traffic.
 I've [shown photos of this before]({{< relref "/post/zoysia-driveways-thailand-taught-me-about-rolling" >}}).
 I ran past that same driveway again, and the effect is just as pronounced this year as it was then, if not more.